-All work shall be completed on or before August 30, 2024.
+The work shall be substantially complete by September 27, 2024, and all work shall be completed on or before October 25, 2024.

-107.1.1 Interim Substantial Completion and Substantial Completion
+107.1.1 Substantial Completion

-The milling and paving work shall be substantially completed by August 16, 2024.
 Substantially complete shall be defined by the Authority as the following:

+- All milling and paving complete.

+- All drainage and median work complete.

+- Entire length of project shall be fully opened to traffic including shoulders, guardrail, surface pavement and signage.

+- No ramp closures shall remain.

-- All paving has been completed. - All drainage and median work have been completed. - No lane closures, except for SNAP's(Rumble Strips) installation and line striping, demobilization (removal of construction signs, drums, and general clean-up). - All disturbed slopes, seeded and mulched, temporary erosion control mix and/or blanket are installed where necessary.
+- No lane closures shall remain, except for rumble strip installation, line striping, and demobilization (removal of construction signs, drums, cones, etc. and general clean-up).

+• All disturbed slopes and grassed median shall be loamed, seeded and mulched, and temporary erosion control mix and/or blanket installed where necessary.